Convenience store sector trends

 • a ban on selling alcohol in England and Wales below the combined cost of the duty and VAT

-• the introduction of minimum unit pricing on alcohol from May 2018 in Scotland and at a later date in Northern Ireland
+• the introduction of minimum unit pricing on alcohol in Scotland and Northern Ireland

 • a steady increase in the number of people buying their groceries online